mrcavalcanti/mosaicoo/ISSUE_TRIAGE.md

 - Make sure that issue descriptions doesn't include irrelevant information, information from template that haven't been filled out and/or sensitive information.
 - Do your best effort to change title and description or request suggested changes by adding a comment.

-> **Note:** Above rules is applicable to both new and existing issues of the Grafana project.
+> **Note:** Above rules is applicable to both new and existing issues of the Mosaicoo project.

 ### Do you have all the information needed to categorize an issue?